-&lt;sup>13 Adem Grabovci (1960-) currently a politician and a secretary of the Democratic Party of Kosovo, in 1990 he was among the group of the Peja youth who initiated the Movement for Blood Feuds Reconciliation.
+15 Adem Grabovci (1960-) currently a politician and a secretary of the Democratic Party of Kosovo, in 1990 he was among the group of the Peja youth who initiated the Movement for Blood Feuds Reconciliation.

-Demokratike e Kosovës, Imer, professor Imer Muhaxhiri and his response was, "The idea is good, undoubtedly, but we are in the beginning of the organization and we are afraid it will be difficult for the party," their political [party].
-And then we thought about an honourable, highly esteemed, highly regarded figure, e who has the competence of entering the oda, of conversing in oda, it was professor Zekeria Cana and professor Anton Çetta, really Zekeria Cana first.
-He was honourable, at least for us, but not only for us but we knew his engagement, his literature.
+And then the idea was to ask the intellectuals, to contact them and we asked the leader of Lidhja Demokratike e Kosovës,16 Imer, professor Imer Muhaxhiri and his response was, "The idea is good, undoubtedly, but we are in the beginning of the organization and we are afraid it will be difficult for the party," their political party.
+And then we thought about an honorable, highly esteemed, highly regarded figure, who has the competence of entering the oda,17 of conversing in the oda, it was professor Zekeria Cana18 and professor Anton Çetta,19 really Zekeria Cana first.
+He was honorable, at least for us, but not only for us but we knew his engagement, his writing .
 Then we went to professor Zekeria Cana and he was very impulsive just like we know him from that time.
-He was dynamic, not complicated for the fact that he was very courageous and we needed a little discretion, but however that was the person we had chosen.
+He was dynamic, not complicated because he was very courageous and we needed a little discretion, but however, that was the person we had chosen.
 Of course it was not a mistake at all.
-He says that, "I am the right person of course, but professor Anton Çetta would be a more right and more appropriate person."
+He said, "I am the right person of course, but professor Anton Çetta would be a more right and more appropriate person."

 Then we went and talked to professor Anton.
-Of course, they considered it as an amazing idea, it was only an idea, it was one... it was an undoubtful support from all the people we talked to.
+Of course, they considered it as an amazing idea, it was only an idea, it was one... there was undoubtful support from all the people we talked to.
 But the dilemma was how to make it happen, because we had no doubt that it was the right idea at the right time.